 Susan Lee Johnson holds the inaugural Harry Reid Endowed Chair for the History of the Intermountain West.
+In 2021-22, Johnson was President of the Western History Association.
 A historian of western North America and its borderlands, Johnson specializes in the study of gender; of race, ethnicity, and indigeneity; and of desire and embodiment.
 Johnson works primarily in the nineteenth and twentieth centuries, but teaches and takes interest in the seventeenth and eighteenth centuries as well.
-Johnson’s scholarship has focused on relations of power in the North American West both as a place of lived experience and as an imagined space, exploring these themes in three book projects: Roaring Camp: The Social World of the California Gold Rush (Norton 2000); the tentatively titled “Writing Kit Carson: Passions of Women and Traffics in Men” (complete and under contract with University of North Carolina Press); and a new project, tentatively titled “The Trail the Slaves Made,” a place-based history of how the Santa Fe Trail connected slaveries and emancipations in nineteenth-century North America: chattel slavery and its demise in the East, and, in the West, captive-taking and coerced labor, which died a different death.
+Johnson’s scholarship has focused on relations of power in the North American West both as a place of lived experience and as an imagined space, exploring these themes in three book projects: Writing Kit Carson: Fallen Heroes in a Changing West (University of North Carolina Press 2020), Roaring Camp: The Social World of the California Gold Rush (Norton 2000), and a new project, tentatively titled “The Trail the Slaves Made,” a place-based history of how the Santa Fe Trail connected slaveries and emancipations in nineteenth-century North America: chattel slavery and its demise in the East, and, in the West, captive-taking and coerced labor, which died a different death.
 Johnson works with graduate students interested in multiracial histories; gender histories; U.S. western, borderlands, Pacific, and other place-based histories; Latinx, African American, American Indian, and Asian American histories; histories of sexual minorities and majorities; histories of whiteness; and social and cultural histories broadly defined.
 Johnson is committed to the intellectual projects of both gender/sexuality studies and ethnic/race/indigenous studies, seeing them as connected to the political project of social justice, and thus is energized by academic work that that reaches beyond the boundaries of the university.